 Identity Theatrics Workshop

-What does it mean to be the ‘other’, how do we all create the ‘other’ in our everyday choices and what power lies in recognizing our own ‘other-ness’?
-Drawing on the rich tradition of the Heyokah, the sacred clown from the Lakota Sioux stories, this workshop will explore these questions and more.
-Utilizing a vast array of theater techniques, come play with these concepts in order to gain a larger vision of the significance of the “us vs. them” dynamic in the work of identity construction.
-This workshop will guide participants into a deeper understanding of the personal investment required for truly transformational change.
+What does it mean to be the ‘other’ or to mark someone as such?
+How do we all create the ‘other’ in our everyday choices and what power lies in recognizing our own ‘other-ness’?
+This workshop explores these questions in relation to privilege while asking participants to consider re-scripting their commitment to present cultural narratives about identity.
+Utilizing a vast array of theater techniques, Vanessa invites participants to play with these concepts in order to gain a larger vision of the significance of the “us vs. them” dynamic in the work of identity construction.
+This workshop guides participants into a deeper understanding of the personal investment required for truly transformational change when working towards social justice and provides an introduction to key vocabulary and themes.